wing5wong/artisan-whs-static/source/_news/2020-08-25_connor-hoskin-recognised-for-his-250-hours-of-community-service.md

 show_in_slider: true
 date: 2020-08-25T22:41:16.431Z
 ---
-Connor Hoskin our Head Boy has been recognised for dedicating his time to helping our local community (through coaching, tutoring, event organisation, sport programmes and community service).
+Connor Hoskin, our Head Boy, has been recognised for dedicating his time to helping our local community (through coaching, tutoring, event organisation, sport programmes and community service).

 **Connor has received a Silver Award from the Student Volunteer Army to recognise his 250 hours of community service.**